patrik-csak/BB26/readme.md

 function toBb26(number: number): string;
 ```

-Converts a decimal number to a bijective base-26 string
+Converts a decimal number to a bijective base-26 string.

 ```javascript
 import {toBb26} from 'bb26';